 Where do ostriches live?
 Do people in those places take advantage of ostrich eggs?
 I saw either a Food Network show (ugh.
 Food Network.) or a Top Chef challenge where people had to cook with an ostrich egg.
 One person carefully carved open the thing & dumped the contents into a large measuring cup (that had the capacity of > 1 cup) and poured it that way onto the grill.
 One person tried cracking it open directly onto the grill and failed majorly.

-Anyway, so to leave this giant digression for a moment - Brazilian supermarket!
-And there were lots of other interesting things, as well.
+There were lots of other interesting things, as well.
 The only thing I bought, though, was this Joghurt Chocolate.

 I was intrigued at what it would taste and look like, and did not ponder about how they would make it so the yogurt filling would be shelf-stable.
+Milk or buttermilk powder?

 I opened it in the store.
 And a quarter of the bar was gone before we left the store 15 minutes later.
 And let me say, I am not a huge fan of chocolate things.
 I don't prefer chocolate cake, ice cream, or even just plain chocolate, a lot of the time.
 I also refuse to have any chocolate, just as is, other than dark.
-Supa dark.
-Like how I will be after I get back from Costa Rica in two weeks!

 The chocolate was good.
 It was a Milka brand "Alpine Milk Chocolate" bar with a white filling that was supposed to represent the "Joghurt" (it's German) part.
 The filling was slightly tart, but definitely not overly so - it was tart enough to let you know it was a "yogurt" filling.
 I loved this bar, despite my supreme dislike of milk chocolate.
 Milk chocolate is more mellow and sweeter than dark chocolate, and the combo of milk chocolate with the just detectably tart filling was perfect.